dgingi/AI_Project/README.md

 	sudo python experiments.py -h

-*As a general rule of thumb, running an experiment report with -v 1 plots graph to the screen and create other additional data, while running report with -v 0 (or without -v at all) will only print the results and tables.*
+*As a general rule of thumb, running an experiment report with -v 1 plots graphs to the screen and create other additional data, while running report with -v 0 (or without -v at all) will only print the results and tables.*

 ## API Reference